KevinNovak/Friend-Time/docs/settings/user-settings/language.md

 The user **Language** setting changes Friend Time's language for the user.

-Type `-ft translate` to see what languages are available.
+Type `/translate` to see what languages are available.

 ![](../../.gitbook/assets/image%20%2863%29.png)